Jacob Martin (cricketer): Domestic career

 Martin made his first-class debut for Baroda in the 1991–92 season in the Ranji Trophy.
 In his debut match, he took 5 wickets in an innings against Gujarat and scored a 50.
 However, Martin came to be regarded as a specialist batsman and an occasional part-time spin bowler — to date, he has a total of 9 first-class wickets including the 5 he took on debut.

 He has played for Baroda throughout his career except during the 2002–03 season when he played for Railways.
-He has also captained Baroda on a regular basis from the 2000–01 season onwards, winning the Ranji Trophy in 2000–01 and finishing as runners-up the following season.
+He has also captained Baroda on a regular basis from the 2000–01 season onwards, winning the Ranji Trophy in 2000–01 and finishing as runner-up the following season.

 Martin's most prolific season was in 1998–99 when he scored 1037 runs for Baroda in the Ranji Trophy at an average of 103.70 including 5 centuries.
 The feat made him only the sixth player to have scored over 1000 runs in a Ranji Trophy season, and helped to earn him selection for the India national cricket team.